Raidriar796/Resonite-On-Steam-Deck/README.md

 ## Native or Proton

-**The native build will be deprecated soon, this will update soon once the change is in effect**
+**The native build will be deprecated soon, this will update once the change is in effect**

 Native is currently not recommended, as it has many issues the Windows build doesn't.
-Proton is selected for you so there's not much you need to do.

-If you still want to use the native build, you will need to force it in Resonite's properties (`Properties < Compatibility`).
+If you still want to use the native build, you can set it in Resonite's properties (`Properties < Compatibility`).
 From there you can choose Steam-Linux-Runtime or Steam-Play-None

 All tested & working Proton versions:
 - Proton 8